Devon Dikeou: Life and education

 Devon Dikeou is originally from Denver, Colorado.
 She received a B.A. from Brown University in 1986 and an M.F.A. from the School of Visual Arts in 1988.

 Since the start of her career in the early 1990s, Dikeou has received several artist awards and nominations including The Sue Canon Award from the Museum of Contemporary Art Denver (2007), Assistance League of Houston (2011 and 2013), Santo Foundation (2012), and the DAM Key Award from Denver Art Museum (2017).

 Exhibitions

 Dikeou has exhibited at numerous international museums, foundations, and galleries including the New Museum, The Contemporary Austin, Boulder Museum of Contemporary Art, Artpace San Antonio, Tricia Collins Grand Salon, James Fuentes Gallery in 2017 and 2018, 179 Canal, Kai Matsumiya, and Postmasters.
 She has also shown at art fairs, including Art Basel Statements, The Armory Show, Independent, NADA Miami Beach, and NADA New York.

 Dikeou's mid-career retrospective "Mid-Career Smear" opened at The Dikeou Collection in February 2020.
+In 2024 Dikeou was awarded the Rome Prize in Visual Art at the American Academy in Rome.